The Death of Adolf Hitler: Corpse disposal

 Kempka claimed to recognize Hitler's body as it was being moved, primarily by his legs as the torso was covered in a blanket.
 On cross-examination, Kempka proclaimed that he had mended some of Hitler's socks the night before his wedding to Braun, suppositionally reconciling Hitler's corpse with that of the body double.
-Linge wrote that Hitler was wearing "thin black paper socks".
+Some witnesses noticed that Hitler's body was wearing his customary silk socks, while Linge said they were paper.
 Kempka contradicted himself about whether he saw blood on the rug, possibly because it was "multi-colored".
 In 1953, Kempka said he recalled seeing a puddle of blood in front of the sofa about 20-25 cm in diameter.
 In 1956, Linge said he saw a puddle "next to the sofa" and Günsche said one was "to the right of the armchair".
-He stated about the cremations, "I doubt if anything remained of the bodies.
+Kempka stated about the cremations, "I doubt if anything remained of the bodies.
 The fire was terrifically intense.
 Maybe some evidence like bits of bone and teeth could be found but [the artillery shelling] scattered things all over."
 (Note: Both Axmann and Mengershausen asserted that the gunshot must have disrupted Hitler's dental remains, the latter asserting that the resultant air pressure would have broken the jawbones.)
 According to Kempka and other eyewitnesses, there was enough petrol (perhaps over 150 l) to achieve extensive burning of the couple's bodies; by comparison, the bodies presumed to be those of Joseph and Magda Goebbels were reputedly burnt with less than 80 l, causing only heavy charring.
 Mengershausen reported seeing under 40 L used to burn Hitler and Braun.